Marlik: Archaeology

 A number of tombs were found.
 The initial Archaeology report concluded:

 "In total, fifty-three tombs were discovered at Mārlik.
 The tombs were dug into the overlaying sediments of the mound, sometimes hitting and penetrating into the underlying bedrock.
 The tomb constructions vary from roughly dug pits lined with stone to fairly well-constructed examples with walls made from stone slabs bound together with mud mortar.
 The stone used in the tombs is mostly local, but in some tombs one could see yellowish slabs brought from the headwaters of the Gowharrud, some 15 km to the south.
-A few, evidently more important, tombs are entirely made of this imported stone, a potential indication to the social significance of the occupant.
+A few, evidently more important, tombs are entirely made of this imported stone, a potential indication of the social significance of the occupant.
 The tombs range in size from fairly small (1.5x1x1 m [Tomb 4]) to relatively large (7x4.5x2.5 m [Tomb 52]).
 Most tombs yielded very little or no large skeletal remains, perhaps a result of natural deterioration of organic material and rodent activity.
-In the handful of tombs, where partial skeletal remains where preserved, the body seemed to have been laid on its side on a large, flattened slab, surrounded by grave goods."
+In the handful of tombs, where partial skeletal remains were preserved, the body seemed to have been laid on its side on a large, flattened slab, surrounded by grave goods."